-* If the cards are dealt by the wrong player and discovered after the hand is played, the deal stands.
+* If the cards are dealt by the wrong player and discovered after the first trick is played, the deal stands.

 * Once the up card is turned, the deal is considered complete, and naming of trump may begin.

-* If an incorrect number of cards are found at any time during play, the hand is void and the deal is passed to the next player
+* If an incorrect number of cards are found to have been dealt to any player before the first lead, the hand is void and re-dealt by the same player.
+If discovered after the first lead (during play), the hand is void and the deal passes to the next player.

 * If 1st seat leads a card before dealer discards, the card must remain in play.
 It can not be retrieved.
 It no longer has any value.
 The first lead now goes to the second seat

 * Dealer must be giving reasonable time to discard, but cannot be reminded to do so.

 * If the dealer fails to discard, the opposition scores 2 points (or 4 points if lone hand was called by opposition).The deal is passed to the next player.